anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

     date: March 2023
     format:
       PDF: https://datatracker.ietf.org/meeting/116/materials/slides-116-anima-update-on-brski-ae-alternative-enrollment-protocols-in-brski-00
-    ann: Graphics on slide 4 of the BRSKI-AE draft 04 status update at IETF 116.
+    ann: Graphics on slide 4 of the status update on the BRSKI-AE draft 04 at IETF 116.
   RFC2986:
   RFC4210:
   RFC4211: